guettli/programming-guidelines/README.md

 * Usualy one review is enough.
 Two reviews should only be used for special cases.
 * Larger changes should be reviewed in a video call with two or three people.
 But not more than four people.
 These calls are usualy very productive.

+Imagine you are developer and you spot a tiny typo.
+Will you change it or not?
+It depends on:

+* it depends on your emotions.
+Do you feel connected to the code and to the other team members?
+* the process: is it easy to fix this tiny thing?

+The more fear people have that developers could break something, the more processes exist.
+This means it is less likely is that the developer will fix this tiny thing.
+This means in the long run the code will be dirty.
+This means people who care and are clever and creative will soon leave the company.
+Only developers which don't care will stay.

 ### S/N